rolling-scopes-school/tasks/stage1/modules/node-materials/node/node-fs-access.md

 ### Task

-Write a program that returns the path to the folder if it is launched with the `-d` flag, or the path to the file if it is launched with the `-f` flag.
+Develop a program that returns the path to the folder if it is launched with the `-d` flag, or the path to the file if it is launched with the `-f` flag.
 If the file is launched without a flag or with a flag other than those specified in the task, a suggestion to run the program with the `-d` or `-f` flag is displayed.

 <details>
   <summary>Example Solution</summary>